echeran/smile-of-murugan/webbook/chapter03.md

 Tamil-Brāhmī Inscription (dated with the help of the Arikamedu *graffiti*) became another sheet-anchor of the early Tamil chronology. \
  \
-c) The two rock inscriptions of Neṭuňceḻiyaṉ found at Mangulam near Madurai are the earliest known historical records in Tamilnad.
+c) The two rock inscriptions of Neṭuñceḻiyaṉ found at Mangulam near Madurai are the earliest known historical records in Tamilnad.
 The archaic palaeography and the linguistic features of these inscriptions indicate an earlier date than the Arikamedu *graffiti.*
 They can be dated towards the close of the 2nd Cent.
 B.C.
-Neṭuňceḻiyaṉ was probably the ruling king of the day (who should not be identified with his namesake of Cilappatikāram and other so-called *Caṅkam* works!).
+Neṭuñceḻiyaṉ was probably the ruling king of the day (who should not be identified with his namesake of Cilappatikāram and other so-called *Caṅkam* works!).
 The end of the 2nd Cent.
 B.C. seems to be the